kellyluo25/recollectives/_posts/2020-03-29-put-your-records-on.md

   - technically
   - moving portraits
 ---
-**moving portraits |** a series about how the online and offline interact and collide
+**moving portraits:** a series about how the online and offline interact and collide

 *Living memory, as told through live performances.*